Imagine this: you’re sound asleep and snoring away. While you’re busy fighting zombies in your dreams, a fire breaks out.

 No SHTF plan is complete without plotting how you’ll bug out or escape.
 Your fire escape plan is no exception.
 No matter how careful you think you are, you can’t take any chances and NOT have an evacuation plan in place.

 Here are the steps to create an effective one:

 The first step of your fire escape plan is to draw a map to determine all the possible exits in your home.
 Ideally, each room should have at least 2 escape routes — doors leading to the outside and windows that everyone can escape through.

 It’s also smart to highlight the spots where you stored your fire extinguishers.

 If you’re staying in an apartment, your building should have a map of all the fire exits and stairs on your floor.
 Count how many doors there are from your room to the nearest exit.
-Be familiar with it, because would you really be using an elevator during a fire?
+Be familiar with it because would you really use an elevator during a fire?
 No siree, not on your life.